apache/incubator-devlake/COFIGURATION.md

 }
 ```

+You can set multiple values to map from your system as well.
+Just put the values in an array.
 In this object, you can set the values of the object to map to your Jira status definitions.
 IE:

 ```